Dev guideAPI Reference

 You might want to run a test focusing on maximizing conversions from your variations instead of finding the variation most likely to perform consistently better than your baseline.
 A multi-armed bandit (MAB) optimization is a different type of experiment, compared to an A/B test, because it uses reinforcement learning to allocate traffic to variations that perform well while allocating less traffic to underperforming variations.

 MAB optimizations do not generate statistical significance.
-Instead, the algorithm pushes traffic to variations that have the most conversions; the reason for a variation's performance is not important.
+Instead, the algorithm pushes traffic to variations with the most conversions; the reason for a variation's performance is unimportant.

 MAB is for optimization, not experimentation.
-MAB tests are best-suited for maximizing conversions during short, temporary experiences such as headline testing or a holiday weekend sale.
+Its tests are best suited for maximizing conversions during short, temporary experiences such as headline testing or a holiday weekend sale.
 You should never use MAB tests for exploratory hypotheses or variation selection.

 Best Use Cases